amroybd/machine_learning/README.md

 **- CNN_for_Human_activity.ipynb:** Implement non image data into CNN

-**- image_classification.ipynb:** Train a CNN model anduse of data pipelining and data augmentation.
+**- image_classification.ipynb:** Train a CNN model and demonstrated the use of data pipelining and data augmentation.
 [Dataset used](https://www.kaggle.com/arjuntejaswi/plant-village) for the model training

 **- large_tree_to_decision_table.ipynb:** The tree trained in this notebook has 128189 nodes.
 Which is a very large decision tree.
 Here, I have demonstrated how any tree can be converted into a decision table and use that table to make predictions.